 Africans are rich in terms of their cultural practices and dance is one major cultural practice.
 In Maun, you can take the cultural dance classes to learn the traditional Botswana dance and take this skill back home as a souvenir.

-Thamalakane River Cruise
+Thamalakane River Cruise Or Crocodile Camp Safari

 Safari and mokoro trips can make you tired, and it’s important that you do some relaxing activities as well.
 So, plan a Thamalakane river cruise.
 Zone out for an hour or two.
 Don’t forget to take your binoculars.
 Pour yourself a drink and relax while watching the sunset on a cruise.
+If you are staying at Crocodile Camp Safar and Spa, you have easy access to river cruise tours.
+If you have an interest in crocodiles be sure to also check out the Maun Crocodile Farm which has over 80 crocodiles of the Nile in enclosures.

 Maun Arts Festival